royalapplications/docs/src/r2022/royalserver/general/logging.md

 ## Show or Activate the Logging Panel

-In The Royal Server Configuration Tool Navigation Bar, click on the **Royal Server** group and then on the **Logging** entry.
+In The Royal Server Configuration Tool Navigation Bar, click on the **General** group and then on the **Logging** entry.

-## Windows Event Log
-If enabled, Royal Server logs to the Windows Event Log "Royal Server" with the specified Log Level and Separator.
+For the File and Windows Event Log you can specify the Log Level and Separator.

 **Log Level**
 The following Log Levels are supported: